The Law Foundation of Ontario has evolved in many ways since it was first created in 1974, while staying true to its access to justice mandate.

 The Guthrie Award acknowledges outstanding individuals or organizations for their contributions to access to justice and excellence in the legal profession.
 The Foundation created this award in 1996 to honour H. Donald Guthrie who served as a Trustee for 21 years, including 13 years as the Chair.
 Learn more…

 2001: Creation of Pro Bono Law Ontario and the Ontario Justice Education Network

-In 2001, the LFO helped to create two exciting new organizations:
+In 2001, the Foundation helped to create two exciting new organizations:

 - Pro Bono Law Ontario creates opportunities for lawyers to provide free (“pro bono”) legal services to people of limited means and the charitable organizations that serve them.

 - The Ontario Justice Education Network strengthens public understanding of the legal system and the administration of justice.

 2005: Articling fellowships